robinmordasiewicz/property/use-case/index.rst

    volte-and-ims-security-for-service-providers.rst
    intelligent-dns-firewall-for-service-providers.rst

-These are F5 use cases
+These older use-cases have been depracated